Eronponce/Eronponce/README.md

 <img src="images/header.svg"></img>

-I'm 21 years old and view myself as a dynamic and passionate individual with a diverse range of skills and experiences.
+I view myself as a dynamic and passionate individual with a diverse range of skills and experiences.
 With a background in research and tutoring at UniFil, I bring a unique perspective and a strong work ethic to any project. 💪

 ## Professional Experience 💼